jonmsawyer/jsonbench/README.md

 (venv) jsonbench/$ python manage.py runserver
 ```

-In your browser, head on to http://localhost:8000/
+In your browser, head on over to http://localhost:8000/ for web benchmarking, head on over to http://localhost:8000/admin/ for for the Django Admin.

 Voila!